naiyerasif/site/data/profile/naiyer.md

 **I've optimized the examples for learning, not for use in production.** Use your discretion, review with peers, and choose what fits your needs.
 :::

-### Do you write all the content yourself?

-Yes.
-English isn't my first language so I use [Prim](https://github.com/Microflash/Prim), [alex](https://github.com/errata-ai/alex), and [proselint](https://github.com/errata-ai/proselint) to ensure a consistent writing style.

 ### How can I stay updated with new posts?